QubesOS/qubes-doc/services/qmemman.md

 The [tmem](https://oss.oracle.com/projects/tmem/) project provides a "pseudo-RAM" that is assigned on per-need basis.
 However this solution has some disadvantages:

 -   It does not provide real RAM, just an interface to copy memory to/from fast, RAM-based storage.
 It is perfect for swap, good for file cache, but not ideal for many tasks.
 -   It is deeply integrated with the Linux kernel.
-When Qubes will support Windows guests natively, we would have to port *tmem* to Windows, which may be challenging.
+Since Qubes supports Windows guests natively, we would have to port *tmem* to Windows, which may be challenging.

 Therefore, in Qubes another solution is used.
 There is the *qmemman* dom0 daemon.
 All VMs report their memory usage (via xenstore) to *qmemman*, and it makes decisions on whether to balance memory across domains.
 The actual mechanism to add/remove memory from a domain (*xc.domain\_set\_target\_mem*) is already supported by both PV Linux guests and Windows guests (the latter via PV drivers).